sdnfv/openNetVM/docs/Install.md

     To test the system, we will run the speed_tester example NF.
 This NF generates a buffer of packets, and sends them to itself to measure the speed of a single NF TX thread.

-    In a new shell, run this command to start the speed_tester by giving it one core, assigning it a service ID of 1, setting its destination service ID to 1, and creating an initial batch of 16000 packets (increasing the packet count from the default 128 is especially important if you run a chain of multiple NFs):
+    In a new shell, run this command to start the speed_tester, assigning it a service ID of 1, setting its destination service ID to 1, and creating an initial batch of 16000 packets (increasing the packet count from the default 128 is especially important if you run a chain of multiple NFs):

+    ```sh
+    cd examples/speed_tester
-    `./examples/speed_tester/go.sh 5 1 1 -c 16000`
+	./go.sh 1 -d 1 -c 16000
+    ```

     Once the NF's initialization is completed, you should see the NF display how many packets it is sending to itself.
 Go back to the manager to verify that `NF 1` is receiving data.
 If this is the case, the openNetVM is working correctly.